-A variety of shooting range experiences are available, among them being handgun and shotgun ranges, rifle ranges, skeet and clay throwers, semi-auto firearms and full-auto firearms.
-The Dragon Man’s Military Museum also offers classes on basic handgun use, concealed carry permit, advanced handgun use and youth firearm safety awareness.
+A variety of shooting range experiences are available, among them being handgun and shotgun ranges, rifle ranges, skeet and clay throwers, semi-auto firearms, and full-auto firearms.
+The Dragon Man’s Military Museum also offers classes on basic handgun use, concealed carry permits, advanced handgun use, and youth firearm safety awareness.

 Admission and Tours

-The museum is open daily, with guided tours available on Wednesdays and Sundays at 10am.
+The museum is only open on Wednesday, Friday, and Sunday at 10 am with guided tours available.
 Visitors interested in the guided tour should register online.
 Private tours are also available for groups of 20 or more and should be booked in advance.